EXCLUSIVE-Sweden’s Embracer weighs options for Borderlands maker Gearbox Entertainment –sources

 LONDON, Sept 11 (Reuters) - Embracer EMBRACb.ST is considering options for its U.S. game developer Gearbox Entertainment including a sale as Europe’s largest gaming company looks to shore up its finances, three people familiar with the matter told Reuters.

-The maker of Tomb Raider video games, whose shares are traded in Stockholm, is working with Goldman Sachs and Aream & Co to explore a sale, the people said.
+The maker of a new Tomb Raider video game, whose shares are traded in Stockholm, is working with Goldman Sachs and Aream & Co to explore a sale, the people said.
+Embracer last year bought several development studios and the intellectual property rights to a number of games including a new Tomb Raider game.

 Embracer is weighing selling the unit, which is known for first-person shooter game Borderlands, after receiving interest from third parties, two of the people said.